 Product or service description

-Your lean business plan should clearly articulate what you actually offer your customers or users.
-If your business concept and other overview information doesn’t already cover this, it’s worth writing a couple sentences about what differentiates your product or service from competitors.
+If your business concept doesn’t already cover this, describe what differentiates your product or service from competitors.

 Sales channels

-Depending on your business and how you intend to use your lean business plan, it may be worth specifying the channels you’ll use to actually sell your product or service.
+Specify the channels you’ll use to actually sell your product or service.
 Will you have a direct-to-consumer online store?
 Will you send sales people door to door?
 Are events a major sales opportunity?
-This may be covered by your strategy or business model, but adding specificity will help people understand more about your operations and organizational structure.

 Marketing plan

-Similarly, including a marketing plan shows where you’ll focus your efforts to grow awareness and acquire leads.
-What marketing channels and tactics will you use?
-How will people hear about your business and learn about your offerings?
+Including a marketing plan shows where you’ll focus efforts to grow awareness and acquire leads through specific channels and tactics.

 Plan to make adjustments